 What type of pension do you have?

+The choices you have will depend on the type of pension you have.
 If you’ve got a pension where the amount you get at retirement depends on how much you pay in, you’ll have a ‘defined contribution’ or ‘money purchase’ pension.

 Another pension that may be available through your workplace is a ‘defined benefit’ pension.
 These pensions promise specified benefits at retirement – usually an income for life based on the salary you had received.